ahmetegesel/mongofn/README.md

 useMainDb().then(console.log); // Original Db object of mongodb

 ```

-Ok, I can hear you saying "Where is the functional programming?".

-Functional programming actually starts with `useCollection`.
-However, before we dive into functional programming realm, let's first understand
-the basic usage of the function.

 Here is an example of fetching all data that a collection contains.